← Back to blog

 A new trend

-Family therapy also has clients from wall to wall.
-For example, new couples come together who have had their first big fight.
-“In couples therapy, it’s often the first time partners experience grief together.
+A large variety of people come to family therapy.
+For example, new couples who have had their first big fight.
+“In couple therapy, it’s often the first time partners experience grief together.
 They don’t run away as has usually happened.
-Showing their feelings in the past has been scary for them.
-This fear has its origins in childhood, but can be addressed in couples therapy,” she says.
-Young couples coming together is a recent trend, says Hedy.
-“People often ask if we both come from different families, how do we make the relationship work between all the family members so that the children will be well in the future.
-It’s nice for young families to start asking and noticing more and not stay in the dissatisfaction phase.”
+Often, showing their feelings has been scary experience for them in the past.
+This fear has its origins in childhood, but can be addressed in couple therapy,” she says.
+Young couples coming to therapy together is a recent trend, says Hedy.
+“People often ask how, both coming from different families, they make the relationship work between all their family members, so that their children will be well in the future.
+It’s nice to see that young families start noticing disharmony and ask for help instead of getting stuck in a difficult phase.”

 Young people as co-therapists

 But there are plenty of young people too.
-“Lately, they have a lot of anxiety and also addiction to online.”
-Hedy says young people are so skilled and smart these days that they can become her co-therapists in sessions, because they can pinpoint exactly what needs to change in the family system.
+“Lately, we are seeing a lot of anxiety and also internet or social media addictions.”
+Hedy says that these days young people are so skilled and smart that they can become her co-therapists in sessions, because they can pinpoint exactly what needs to change in the family system.
 “I’m amazed at how they express themselves – for example, they say, ‘How can I love myself when my mum is fighting with my dad?’
-They’re two of my people and if they can’t get along, how can I get along with myself.
+They’re two of my closest relatives and if they can’t get along, how can I get along with myself?
 My role as a therapist is to help these conversations happen so that each family member can be heard and understood’.

 You can only change yourself

-However, it takes time for parents to reach family therapy with young children.
-“They feel a lot of guilt and shame because they think they are to blame for something, or as if they have not been good enough, and they may even fear that their behaviour has caused the child’s illness.
-I always praise parents for coming forward.”
+However, it takes time for parents with young children to make the step to family therapy.
+“They feel a lot of guilt and shame because they think they are to blame for something.
+Or it seems to them that they have not made enough effort, and they may even fear that their behaviour has caused their child’s illness.
+I always praise parents for taking the step towards therapy.”
 Hedy says both emotional and behavioural problems are typical in young children.
-They are also approached with a desire to understand

-their young child better and how best to support them.
+Parents want to understand their young child better and know how to support them in the best possible way.
 “If a child has a diagnosis or other difficulties, it’s important to see beyond that.
-I’ve seen a lot of people get stuck in a problem situation with a young child.
-The parent forgets about their own needs, the couple relationship, and only focuses on the child.
-It is important for the parent to hear that the situation is not hopeless and that they are not to blame for the child’s illness.
-Everything that happens in families happens because of closeness and love.
+I’ve seen a lot of people getting stuck in a problematic situation with a young child.
+The parents then forget about their own needs, their couple relationship, and only focus on the child.
+It is important for the parents to hear someone say that the situation is not hopeless and that they are not to blame for the child’s illness.
+Everything that happens in families happens in relation to closeness and love.
 Some people have too much closeness and some people have too little”.

-Before the sessions, there is a fairly widespread perception that in a close relationship someone else has to change.
+Before coming to a therapy session, people often think that in a close relationship the other needs to change.
 “However, you can only work on yourself, only you can change.
-But if you change yourself, then the relationships around you will change.
+But if you then change yourself, then the relationships around you will change.
 I often hear: please fix my child or take away this disease.
-We need to look at how this disease has come into the system and what everyone can do to change the situation.
-Getting rid of the labels has been the first step to making change happen.”
-But it all starts with the first step, getting there, which is often the hardest.
+But we need to look at how this disease has come into the system and what everyone can do to change this particular situation.
+Getting rid of such labels has been the first step to making change happen.”
+But it all starts with the very first step of going into therapy, which often proves to be the hardest one to take.
 “I recommend coming to an appointment, from there things will start to improve,” Hedy advises.